 1. Ambiance – The British Airways cabin offers an air of sophisticated and contemporary well-being.
 I prefer the look to the rather grey American cabin, so British Airways wins.

-2. Seat layout – Both American AND British Airways win this category depending on your personal preference.
+2. Seat layout – Both American and British Airways win this category depending on your personal preference.
 The British Airways seats are arranged in the so-called “ying/yang” layout, where the seat next to you faces the opposite direction affording more privacy and space.
-This also means that some seats face backwards which I am not keen on.
-In fact, all the window seats face backwards.
+This also means that some seats face backward, which I am not keen on.
+In fact, all the window seats face backward.

-American Airlines goes with the outward facing herringbone seats where seats are angled outwards but face forward.
+American Airlines goes with the outward-facing herringbone seats where seats are angled outwards but face forward.
 American’s seats offer more privacy, but for couples, the American seat can prove problematic.
-With young kids, the problem is even more accentuated because you cannot see what anyone else is doing.
+The problem is even more accentuated with young kids because you cannot see what anyone else is doing.
 The middle seats in BA Club World are a perfect playground for a pair of children, with the parents sat on either side to keep an eye on them.

-3. Lie flat vs angled seats – American Airlines wins in this category unless you book into one of their older partially lie-flat seats.
-British Airways Club World seats are currently lie flat, but thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
-Of course, if you have a non-aisle seat you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbours to get out.
+3. Lie flat vs. angled seats – American Airlines wins in this category unless you book into one of their older partially lie-flat seats.
+British Airways Club World seats are currently lie-flat but thin, which means less privacy when you are trying to sleep to the point that you can feel quite vulnerable to passing traffic on these seats.
+Of course, if you have a non-aisle seat, you will feel less vulnerable, but you do not currently get aisle access from a non-aisle seat, so you have to climb over neighbors to get out.

-American Airlines has a number of Business Class seats in their fleet including a dated angled partially lie flat design, which is still installed in many of American’s international planes.
+American Airlines has a number of Business Class seats in their fleet, including a dated angled partially lie-flat design, which is still installed in many of American’s international planes.
 American also currently offers a very good lie-flat seat on their B777 which I have reviewed in my trip report about American Airlines Business Class.
-If you get either the current lie-flat seat or book into the new Super Diamond seat, you will be very happy on American as this seat far superior to the British Airways Club Class.
-If you get an old AA seat, you may prefer the British Airways flat bed which is consistent across all BA’s Club World cabins.
+If you get either the current lie-flat seat or book into the new Super Diamond seat, you will be very happy on American as this seat is far superior to the British Airways Club Class.
+If you get an old AA seat, you may prefer the British Airways flatbed, consistent across all BA’s Club World cabins.

 Find out which airlines I think offer the best Business Class amenity kits in the skies.

-6. Pyjamas – American Airlines pyjamas are grey and blue (grey top, blue bottoms) usually with a V-neck.
-On British Airways you get pyjamas in First, not in Business Class.
+6. Pyjamas – American Airlines pajamas are grey and blue (grey top, blue bottoms), usually with a V-neck.
+On British Airways, you get pajamas in First, not in Business Class.
 American wins!

-8. Food – Is the British Airways or American Airlines food best?
-Neither American Airlines or BA offer the best food in the sky; you can read my various BA reviews for a detailed run down, same for American.
+8. Food – Is British Airways or American Airlines food best?
+Neither American Airlines nor BA offers the best food in the sky; you can read my various BA reviews for a detailed run down, same for American.
 IMHO, there is little to choose between these airlines with regards to food.

 Which Is Best?